polywrap/documentation/docs/devtools/cli.md

   -o, --output-dir <path>  Output directory for the new project
 ```

-### Commands
+### Sub-commands
 *   `w3 create api assemblyscript <project-name>`

 Create a Web3API project in assemblyscript:

-Running the command should create a project and your terminal should
+Running the command should create a project, and your terminal should
 look like this:

 ```sh